FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

 ## Conclusion

 With that, we're finished!
-Congratulations on finishing the `Basics` section and learning how to program multiple subsystems.
-In the next sections, you will learn about Shuffleboard and various robot sensors.
+Click [here](https://github.com/FRC1257/training-programs/tree/master/basics/drivetrain) for a link to the full code.

+In the next section, you will learn how to add a bit more functionality to the basic subsystems we have programmed so far with things like toggling precision / reversed mode.